ArtistXoder/mozmile/README.md

 4) export PATH=$PWD/jdk-16.0.1+4/bin:$PATH

 # For Multiplayer Online
-here is the download link https://playit.gg/download their privacy policy is here https://playit.gg/privacy
+here is the download links https://playit.gg/download their privacy policy is here https://playit.gg/privacy

 3) for the Raspberry pi the you go to download folder by going to terminal and typing cd downloads